 Taking Shape: Abstraction from the Arab World, 1950s–1980s explores the development of abstraction in the Arab world via paintings, sculpture, and works on paper dating from the 1950s through the 1980s.
 By looking critically at the history and historiography of mid-20th century abstraction, the exhibition considers art from North Africa and West Asia as integral to the discourse on global modernism.
 At its heart, the project raises a fundamental art historical question: How do we study abstraction across different contexts and what models of analysis do we use?

-Saliba Douaihy is considered to be one of the leading 20th century painters of Lebanon.
-Born in 1915 in a mountainous town in northern Lebanon, Douaihy was first exposed to painting and art through the churches in his hometown.
+Included in the Grey Art Gallery's exhibition Taking Shape: Abstraction from the Arab World, 1950s-1980s is Saliba Douaihy (1915-1994), a leading 20th-century painter of Lebanon.
+Born in 1915 in a mountainous town in northern Lebanon, Douaihy was first exposed to painting and art through the Maronite churches in his hometown.
 Due to his apprenticeship with Habib Srour at the age of 14, his style was initially realistic and figurative.
 Srour was a portrait painter of religious, social, and political Arab figures in Lebanon and taught Douaihy the techniques of drawing and painting.
 Douaihy later assisted Srour in large church murals.

 August 12, 2019 by Lulu Fleming-Benite The Grey Art Gallery’s upcoming exhibition Taking Shape: Abstraction from the Arab World, 1950s–1980s (on view January 14–April 4, 2020), traces the development of abstraction in art from the Arab world via mid-20th century painting and sculpture.
 The works, lent by the Barjeel Art Foundation based in Sharjah, UAE, […]